marcpinet/neuralnetlib/README.md

 You are free to tweak the hyperparameters and the network architecture to see how it affects the results.

-I used the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database) to test the library, but you can use any dataset you want.

 ## 🚀 Quick examples (more [here](examples/))

 ### Binary Classification